ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-3.md

 Refer the same link above to run test pmd on Ampere.
 This will ensure that the Ethernet PMD is operating at optimal performance.

+### Allocate Cores to Different Tasks

+It is critical to be carefully alloacting the cores to various tasks for 5G stack.
+Make sure all of processes have their own cores to run on, not to step over each other.

+For multiple socket server, always use numactl to launch your program to associate with the cpu and the PCIe device your program will access on same node.

+Use taskset command to launch your program on specific cores.

 ### Profiling/Tracing

 #### Using perf tools like :